jclancy93/distributor-contract/README.md

 ### Integration

-To integrate with NexusMutual and start selling cover you deploy an instance of the Distributor contract using the available DistributorFactory.
+To integrate with NexusMutual and start selling cover, deploy an instance of the Distributor contract using the available DistributorFactory.

 This contract becomes a NexusMutual member once the KYC for its address is approved.
-(KYC fee is paid at contract creation).
+(KYC fee is paid at contract creation as part of the call to the factory).

 #### Deployment

 ```
-# install all depedencies
+# install all dependencies
 npm i
 # create a .env with your configuration
 cp .env.sample .env